pillimetlavamsi/Splunk/Attacks/SSH_Brute_Force_Attack/Readme.md

 - Interface `eth1` has IP `192.168.56.103` — same `/24` subnet as Ubuntu
 - Both machines can communicate directly over this Host-Only network
-- `eth0` is the NAT interface for internet access (not used for the attack simulation)

->  **Kali Attacker IP: `192.168.56.103`** — both machines are now on the same subnet and can reach each other.
+**Kali Attacker IP: `192.168.56.103`** — both machines are now on the same subnet and can reach each other.

 ---